Want to know more about Nouryon positions? Please contact our Public Affairs team.

 Examples of Nouryon’s carbon reduction initiatives include:

-Nouryon has embraced the circular economy in its sustainability agenda, and strongly endorses the concept as the necessary route towards a sustainable society.
+Nouryon has embraced the circular economy in its sustainability agenda and endorses the concept as the necessary route towards a sustainable society.

 The circular economy philosophy, as described by the Ellen MacArthur Foundation, identifies three key principles:

-We use these principles to strive for our own radical resource efficiency.
-We aim to source more renewable raw materials and energy, and to initiate or contribute to programs with a range of partners to accelerate production and adoption of these supplies.
+We use these principles to strive for our own resource efficiency.
+We source more renewable raw materials and energy and initiate or contribute to programs with a range of partners to accelerate production and adoption of these supplies.
 Examples include our bio-based materials partnerships and programs for wind energy and renewable steam.

 We also seek out opportunities for our “waste” to become a secondary raw material and use other people’s “waste” as our secondary raw material.